-- Lydia Madden, Department Administrator, is available to answer questions via e-mail (madden@Augsburg.edu) or phone (612-330-1189). - If you have questions about appropriate tasks or learning outcomes, your student's field seminar faculty (the "field liaison") can provide guidance.
-Your student should know the name and contact information for the field liaison.
-This information is also on the syllabus for the Field Education Seminar course.
-If a situation receives more attention than the Field Directors of the programs may be involved.
+- Lydia Madden, Department Administrator, is available to answer questions via e-mail (madden@augsburg.edu) or phone (612-330-1189). - If you have questions about appropriate tasks or learning outcomes, your student's field seminar faculty can provide guidance.
+Your student should know the name and contact information for their field faculty instructor.
+This information is also on the syllabus for the Field Education Seminar course. - If a situation needs more attention, the Field Directors of the programs may be involved.

-AUGSBURG UNIVERSITY COVID-19 POLICIES
+AUGSBURG UNIVERSITY COVID-19 POLICIES - FALL 2022